El-Wilio/projectBlack/README.md

 * Openssl
 * Postgres 9.3 or higher when it will pass the alpha stage

+## Installation Instructions

+This project doesn't inclde config/database.yml so you'll have to include yourself with the appropriate server configurations.

 ## Gemfile

 Nothing to fancy in the Gemfile, you just have to run bundle install.
 If somehow you need to reinstall Devise from the get-go, you'd might want to check their git page.
 You would also need a javascript interpreter (sudo apt-get install JSON for linux users).